 - Consider the size of the room, any amenities (i.e. en-suite bathroom) and also take the location and transport links of your property into account when deciding how much to charge

-- According to SpareRoom, the current UK average for a double room, including some bills, is around £90 per week.
+- According to SpareRoom, the current UK average room rent is around £520 a month.
 In some areas, like London, you can charge far more than this.
 Their site has a section with average rent charges which is also helpful.

 Can I claim for the new “digital tax break” as well?

 - There is a £1,000 ‘digital tax break’ for homeowners using Airbnb or similar sites to make money from their homes

 - However, you will not be able to claim for both this new £1,000 tax relief and the already existing Rent a Room relief